Fire, building collapse injures 20 people in Iraq's capital | Law-Order

 Fire, building collapse injures 20 people in Iraq's capital

-At least 20 people were injured, including the head of Iraqs civil defence directorate, after a commercial building in the capital Baghdad caught fire and then collapsed Sunday, a state news agency reported.The official Iraqi News Agency said that the civil defence director, Maj.
+More than two dozen people were injured, including the head of Iraqs civil defence directorate, when a commercial building in the capital caught fire and then collapsed Sunday, authorities and the state news agency reported.The official Iraqi News Agency said the civil defence director, Maj.
 Gen.

 - Country: